A Commitment to Excellence

 Excellence in Teaching

 The results of this support are outstanding.
-Out of the 348 schools that offer a Doctor of Nursing Practice (DNP), U.S. News & World Report ranks our DNP program #14 in the nation; of the 552 Master’s in Nursing programs in the U.S., we are ranked at #17.
-It’s not only our graduate programs that shine in outstanding achievement—our undergraduate students achieve a first-time pass rate on the NCLEX that consistently hovers around 97 percent.
+Out of the 348 schools that offer a Doctor of Nursing Practice (DNP), U.S. News & World Report Best Graduate Programs 2023-2024 ranks our DNP program #6 in the nation; of the 552 Master’s in Nursing programs in the U.S., we are ranked at #14.
+It’s not only our graduate programs that shine in outstanding achievement.
+U.S. News ranked our undergraduate program at #31 out of 656 programs, placing us among the nation’s top five percent of programs and the No. 1 program in New Jersey (Best Colleges 2024).

-Our commitment to faculty teaching excellence and outcomes have not gone unnoticed.
-This spring, Rutgers School of Nursing was one of only 17 schools nationwide designated as a National League of Nursing Center of Excellence in Nursing Education.
-We are honored by this designation and are recommitted to supporting our faculty in the pursuit of teaching excellence.
+Our commitment to faculty teaching excellence and outcomes has not gone unnoticed.
+Rutgers School of Nursing is designated as a National League of Nursing Center of Excellence in Nursing Education.
+We are honored by this designation and are ever-committed to supporting our faculty in the pursuit of teaching excellence.
+For six years in a row, beginning 2018, Our school has received the Best Schools for Men in Nursing Award from the American Association for Men in Nursing.

 Pursuing Excellence in Equity